raphCode/master-thesis-muzero/theory.typ

 There are no future !rs possible.
 @sutton

-To estimate the !v !fn, we can use data collected through interactions with the !env.
-For example, suppose an !ag pursues a !p #sym.pi and experiences several !epis where the same !ss occur repeatedly.
-The !ag then collects all the !rets that have ever occurred for all !ss and averages them for each !s.
-These averages would converge to the optimal !v !fn $v_pi$ as the number of times each !s is visited approaches infinity.
-Averaging over many random samples of actual data in this way is referred to as a !mc method.
-@sutton

 == !GT

 This section introduces basic !gtic concepts, just enough to provide justification for the